Quick Summary

 The amount calculated is as per the working hours, e.g., let us assume employees work 22 days a week and the employers provide 2 meals a day ₹50 each.
 They credit the food allowance to the Pazcard food wallet.

-Here the food allowance per month will be ₹2200.
+Here the meal allowance per month will be ₹2200.
 The employer will reduce ₹2200 from employees' salary and add it to the Pazcard for employees to use anywhere on food and beverage.
 So, ₹2200 credited monthly is tax-free.

 Employers have the option to provide compensation to employees for their commute from home to the office as well as reimburse them for any official travel expenses incurred.
 The Flexi Benefit Plan (FBP) enables employers to include fuel-related expenses within the salary structure.